mgreiler/se-unlocked-website/src/posts/faang-job-without-cs-degree.md

 post_header_image: ../uploads/2020/11/BenLeshBg.jpg
 ---

-In this episode, I talk to Ben Lesh.
-Ben is a Senior Software engineer at Citadel Securities.
-Before that, Ben worked amongst other companies, at Google and Netflix.
+Ben Lesh, a Senior Software engineer at Citadel Securities explains how he got into Google and Netflix without a CS degree.
 Ben is also the Project Lead for RxJS.
 RxJS is a library for composing asynchronous and event-based programs by using observable sequences.

 **We talk about:**